A simulation framework for SiPMs: Application 2: A Cherenkov telescope

 Imaging Air Cherenkov Telescopes (IACTs) are instruments for the detection of atmospheric showers produced by high-energy cosmic rays and gamma rays.
 Experiments employing IACTs have shown interest in implementing photon detection cameras based on SiPM or APDs.
 The First G-APD Cherenkov Telescope (FACT) demonstrated the usability of SiPMs in IACTs by implementing a detection camera based on 1440 pixels \cite{Neise2017, Anderhub2011}.
 One of the Major Atmospheric Gamma-ray Imaging Cherenkov (MAGIC) telescopes has a SiPM-based module installed in one of the imaging cameras to compare its performance with PMT-based modules \cite{Hahn2024}.
 The Cherenkov Telescope Array Observatory (CTAO) evaluated the performance of a LST (Large Size Telescope) equipped with a SiPM-based camera instead of using PMTs \cite{Berti2020}.
 Finally, LHAASO (Large High Altitude Air Shower Observatory) plans the realization of ``A Large Array of imaging atmospheric Cherenkov Telescopes" (LACT) based on SiPMs to explore the nature of PeV gamma-ray sources \cite{Lu2024}.
 A comprehensive recent summary of implementing SiPMs in IACTs can be found in \cite{Ambrosi2022}.

-We simulated an IACT of 10 rows by 10 columns using AFBR-S4N66P024M SiPM operated at 42\,V/25$^{\circ}$C. With this, the telescope camera comprises 100 MPPCa each with an array of $8 \times 8$ SiPM, covering a detection area of $48 \times 48$\,cm$^2$.
+We simulated an IACT of 10 rows by 10 columns using AFBR-S4N66P024M SiPM operated at 42\,V/25$^{\circ}$C. With this, the telescope camera comprises 100 SiPM arrays each with an array of $8 \times 8$ SiPM, covering a detection area of $48 \times 48$\,cm$^2$.

 The simulated shower contains 500 photons impinging the telescope as shown in Fig.\ \ref{fig:IACT}.
-Figure \ref{fig:shower} compares the telescope triggering matrix applying thresholds of 5\,hits/MPPCa (left-panel) and 10\,hits/MPPCa (right-panel) within a coincidence window of 5\,ns.
-The shower is completely detected with the 5\,hits/MPPCa threshold, but with the 10\,hits/MPPCa threshold, some shower details are missed.
+Figure \ref{fig:shower} compares the telescope triggering matrix applying thresholds of 5\,hits per SiPM array (left-panel) and 10\,hits per SiPM array (right-panel) within a coincidence window of 5\,ns.
+The shower is completely detected with the 5\,hits per SiPM array threshold, but with the 10\,hits per SiPM array threshold, some shower details are missed.